Nine times out of ten, what is the answer you get from people when you ask them “How have you been?”, “How are things?”.

 And how does being so busy impact our relationships?
 Something that is directly correlated to our happiness.
 What happens when we are too busy to maintain important friendships, see our extended family, or sit down for a meal with our kids.
 Do we really think our kid(s) will be better off because they played 4 sports and learned 2 instruments instead of spending quality time with their family and having home cooked meals to sit down too?

 What about how when we do have down time, we don’t want to do ANYTHING.
 When we’re exhausted and just want to sit down and do something mindless, like watch TV.
 The average American watches just shy of 5 HOURS of TV a day.
 5 HOURS.
 Think how many things you can do in 5 hours!
-But when you are exhausted and tired of the rat race and your brain feels like mush from the over scheduling, guess what the easiest thing to do at night is?
+But when you are exhausted and tired of the rat race and your brain feels like mush from the over scheduling, what’s the easiest thing to do at night?

 Removing the excess from our lives is not just about clearing clutter or material things, it’s also about simplifying our lives.
 So how exactly do you go about doing that?

 People think this is an impossible thing to do, but it’s really not.
-Allowing ourselves to be accessible to work 24/7 is one of the worst things we have done for our mental well-being, happiness, and the quality of our home life.
+Allowing ourselves to be accessible to work 24/7 is one of the worst things we have done as a society for our mental well-being, happiness, and the quality of our home life.

 Remember, NO ONE ELSE IS GOING TO SET THE BOUNDARIES FOR YOU.
 Set your boundaries and choose how accessible you are to others.

 You will not only save huge amounts of money on your grocery bill by doing this, but you will avoid being stuck on a Wednesday night not knowing what to do for dinner and just grabbing take-out instead.
-You will also see your food waste go way down, because each item you buy at the store has a planned use that week, AND you will have more home cooked meals.
+You will also see your food waste go way down, because each item you buy at the store has a planned use that week.

 Simplifying our life was a process.
 It took a lot of work, and a lot of uncomfortable “no’s” to things we felt we “should” be doing.
 But after awhile, the benefit of slowing things down was undeniable, and it got a lot easier to say no.